 Once you are comfortable doing a regular squat and you have your form down, you can begin to add variations to work the muscles in different ways.

-Add Weight.
 Adding weight to a basic squat increases the effectiveness of the exercise.
-You can hold dumbells in your hands, either at your sides or on your shoulders.
+You can hold dumbbells in your hands, either at your sides or on your shoulders.
 If you have a barbell, hold it across your shoulders.
-Or use a kettlebell, held in front of you with both hands.
+Or use a kettle-bell, held in front of you with both hands.